-Cathedral of the Holy Cross
+Cathedral Of The Holy Cross

-Like many churches of its vintage Holy Cross Cathedral suffered insensitive post-historic renovations that covered much of the original artwork and introduced discordant elements.
-The angels in the sanctuary dome were barely decipherable, the sanctuary was extremely top heavy and the carefully curated relationship between the elements was illegible beneath the layers of post historic, paint, varnish, and wood graining.
-The Cathedral also suffered the effects of neglect over time and the introduction of carpeting and a wood altar of sacrifice that was lovely in its own right but temporary feeling in comparison with the monumental historic furnishings.
+Like many churches of its vintage, the Cathedral of the Holy Cross suffered from insensitive post-historic renovations that covered much of the original artwork and introduced discordant elements.
+The angels in the sanctuary dome were barely decipherable, the sanctuary was extremely top heavy, and the carefully curated relationship between these elements was illegible beneath layers of post-historic paint, varnish, and wood graining.
+The Cathedral also suffered from neglect over time, the introduction of carpeting, and the addition of a wood altar of sacrifice that lacked integration with the other historic furnishings.

 The Archdiocese of Boston, Suffolk Construction, and Elkus Manfredi Architects engaged EverGreene to reinstate lost artwork, conserve historic murals — including the severely damaged Stations of the Cross — design and create a new marble altar of sacrifice, and an ambo and baptismal font.